Calling Catfish – How to Spot a Fake…

 - Check their check-ins.
 Everyone should have some sort of indication on their Facebook profile that they have a life outside their computer.
 We’ve all checked in somewhere on Facebook with friends or family, be it that time you went to Barcelona, or just your local Pizza Express.
 If they’re lagging in the check in’s then be warned they probably spent all their time on the internet fishing around.

 - … and their mates.
 Do you have any mutual friends?
 If so, can they vouch for them?
-If they only have a handful of random contacts, it’s usually a telltale sign.
+If they only have a handful of random contacts with no mutual friends, it’s usually a telltale sign of a fish in our midst…

 - Get real.
 If it seems too good to be true – it probably is (sorry to be bursting the bubble).
 Watch out, if it’s all getting a bit too serious, too soon and they’re making obscure promises, get the hint.
 They aren’t going to fly you to the Caribbean and David Beckham most definitely doesn’t send random people friend requests.
 Sorry, move on.

 - Skype ‘em.
 If they don’t want to Skype, Facetime or even Snapchat, this is a big red flag.
+Catfishes are often very camera shy.
 It’s an easy excuse to spot because they are hiding their true identity, so beware.

 - Watch out for elaborate stories e.g., lies.
 Catfishes tell outrageous lies which are often a dead give-a-way.
 A Catfish may well claim to be a model or work in the music industry.
 This will create little niggling doubts in your mind, listen to them!